keptn/keptn.github.io/content/docs/0.11.x/reference/bridge/oauth/index.md

 caption="Entering user credentials" width="400px">}}

 After the user successfully logs in with his Microsoft credentials, he is redirected back to the bridge.
-Once redirected, the bridge server fetches the user tokens and creates a session.
+Once redirected, the Bridge server fetches the user tokens and creates a session.
 The user is now successfully logged in.
 {{< popup_image
 link="./assets/oauth-logged-in.png"
 caption="User is logged in" width="800px">}}